Florida Highest in Hit and Run Crashes

 - Injuries – it is considered a second- or third-degree felony.
 The penalty is revocation of the drivers’ license for a period of at least three years, prison time of up to five years, and a $5,000 fine.

 - Fatalities – it is considered a first-degree felony.
 The penalty is revocation of the drivers’ license for a period of at least three years, mandatory prison time of a minimum of four years up to 30 years, and a $10,000 fine.

 Injured in a hit and run accident?
 Let us help

 If you or a loved one has suffered injury or a fatality in a hit and run accident, let us help.
 At Ged Lawyers, LLP, our accident attorneys believe that hit and run drivers must be held accountable for the damage they inflicted.
 Our team is skilled, experienced, and dedicated to fighting on behalf of our clients for the compensation they deserve.
 We are available to answer your questions, discuss your concerns, and advise you of your legal options.
-To arrange a confidential consultation to discuss your hit and run accident, contact our office at 844-443-3529 or online.
+To arrange a free case review to discuss your hit and run accident, contact our office at 844-443-3529 or online.
 The attorneys at Ged Lawyers, LLP, represent a diverse clientele, with multilingual services available in Arabic, Creole, Greek, Portuguese, Russian, Spanish, Turkish, and other languages.